OaklandPeters/sync_page/README.md

 sync_page
 ================
 Overlays `sync_media.py`, to run on all media resources in a page.
+Intended for use with local Django development servers for The Atlantic.

 Examples
 --------------